No, we’re not talking about War or Egyptian Rat Screw.

 A card game for two seasoned traders!
 And who can resist a game that starts with, “My kingdom for a camel”?
 Not us, certainly.

 Jaipur is a city in the north of India, an important center of trade in the region.
 Each player becomes a local merchant, attempting to acquire goods and sell them for the best price available.
 Earn the most Rupees from your trades to triumph.
 Of course, it’s not that simple.
-You’ll need to master the art of camel management (to transport your wares) while striving to outdo your competition in catching the eye of the Maharaja so he’ll pick you as his personal trader.
+You’ll need to master the art of camel management (to transport your wares) while striving to outdo your competition in catching the eye of the Maharaja so he’ll pick you for his personal trader.

 Components of Jaipur